-Under normal conditions, the Fund invests at least 80% of its net assets in equity securities issued by small- and mediumsized companies.
-For these purposes, small- and mediumsized companies are companies with market capitalizations similar to those of companies included in the Russell 2500TM Growth Index, ranging from \$12.7 million to \$20.03 billion as of December 31, 2019.
+Under normal conditions, the Fund invests at least 80% of its net assets in equity securities issued by small- and medium-sized companies.
+For these purposes, small- and medium-sized companies are companies with market capitalizations at the time of purchase equal to or lower than the company with the largest capitalization in the Russell Midcap® Index, which was approximately \$47.3 billion as of December 31, 2020.
 The Fund uses a growth style of investing.
 In other words, the Fund seeks companies whose earnings are expected to grow consistently faster than those of other companies.
 Equity securities in which the Fund invests are primarily common stock.
 The Fund may also invest in equity securities of companies that are located outside the United States.
 The Fund may enter into repurchase agreements to generate additional income.